-All businesses should make sure they’re making it as easy as possible for customers or clients to pay their invoices (Here are some tips!).
+All businesses should make sure they’re making it as easy as possible for customers or clients to pay their invoices.
 This blog is the perspective of a delinquent payer, to help you understand why delinquent customers don’t pay, and how to approach your collection communication efforts to result in payment.

 Note: The following is the true account from a real individual.
 Names, locations, and other select details have been changed to protect both the innocent and the delinquent.

 Hi.
 My name is Jane.
 And before I tell you my story, I feel like it’s important for you to know that I am a good person.
 I rarely break the speed limit, I open doors for the elderly.
 I donate to charity when I can.
 I’m not the sort of person one would expect to be a delinquent payer.

 I had just graduated college and moved to the city—off on my own for the first time in my life.

 I moved into my first non-campus apartment, started my first full-time, grown up job… It was official.
 I was an adult.
 Yikes.